Agenda item

 The Group Manager for Funding, Investment & Risk said that it is difficult for Fund Managers to make decisions around new and emerging technologies as the rate of technology changes so rapidly and only some will become commercially successful.

-Pauline Gordon asked if following the Fund’s decision to withdraw from the Brunel Emerging Market Fund was there any indication that their climate metrics had improved.
+Pauline Gordon asked if following the Fund’s decision to withdraw from the Brunel Emerging Market Fund was there any indication that their climate metrics had improved as on withdrawal from Emerging Markets, Mercer took an action to monitor.

 The Group Manager for Funding, Investment & Risk said that it was also the inability to engage as well as other financial factors that had led to this decision.